Why do Americans shy away from calling westward expansion an act of conquest?

 - Compare the catalog of US-Native American conflicts summarized on Wikipedia with those included in your classroom US history textbook.
 Choose three events, each from a different period or region in US history and try to locate them in your US history textbook.

-- B) If the event is not mentioned in your text, write a paragraph or two that could be included in the next edition of your textbook that answers the questions answered in part A. Choose your words deliberately to ensure clarity and balance.
+- B) If the event is not mentioned in your text, write a paragraph or two that could be included in the next edition of your textbook, answering the questions posed in part A. Choose your words deliberately to ensure clarity and balance.

 - While it is difficult to determine exactly how many Natives lived in North America before Columbus, estimates range from a low of 2.1 million people to a high of 18 million.